A note on the amplitude modulation phenomenon in non-canonical wall-bounded flows: Summary and conclusions

 \section{Summary and conclusions}

-} This study evaluates the connection between inter-scale interactions in non-canonical TBLs with the amplitude modulation phenomenon observed by Mathis et al. \citep{mathis_large-scale_2009} for canonical wall-bounded flows.
-Published hot-wire datasets corresponding to various non-canonical effects are considered, including surface roughness, adverse-pressure gradients, spanwise and wall-normal forcing, each of which are associated with unique changes in the inner- and large-scale energy (relative to their canonical baseline cases). \rev{These changes, as documented in table \ref{Tab2}, are responsible for distinguishing their inter-scale interactions from the classical definition of amplitude modulation conceived by Mathis et al. \citep{mathis_large-scale_2009}, for scenarios of increasing $\re$ (wherein the interaction is solely governed by changes in $u_{L}$).
-The present study unravels a clear distinction between the range of triadically-coupled scales and wall-normal TBL regions that are influenced by the increasing intensities of different non-canonical perturbations (table \ref{Tab2}).
-This underscores the necessity of quantifying these interactions across a broad scale hierarchy, via dedicated two-point correlations, when constructing predictive models for non-canonical flows.}
+\rev{This study evaluates the connection between the amplitude modulation phenomenon, observed by Mathis et al. \citep{mathis_large-scale_2009} for canonical wall-bounded flows, and the inter-scale interactions observed in non-canonical TBLs.} Published hot-wire datasets corresponding to various non-canonical effects are considered, including surface roughness, adverse-pressure gradients, spanwise and wall-normal forcing, each of which are associated with unique changes in the inner- and large-scale energy (relative to their canonical baseline cases).
+These changes, as documented in table \ref{Tab2}, are responsible for distinguishing their inter-scale interactions from the classical definition of amplitude modulation conceived by Mathis et al. \citep{mathis_large-scale_2009}. \rev{As such, interpretation of the correlations conventionally associated with amplitude modulation (\emph{i.e.} $3\overline{\overline{u^{2}_{i}u_{L}}}$ and/or $R$) should be considered more cautiously in the future, particularly in the context of non-canonical wall-bounded flows.
+The present study also demonstrates a clear distinction between both the range of triadically-coupled scales, and wall-normal regions of the TBL, which are influenced by different non-canonical perturbations (table \ref{Tab2}).
+These results underscore the necessity of quantifying interactions across a broad scale hierarchy, via dedicated two-point correlations for example, when constructing predictive models for non-canonical wall-bounded flows.}